-Many believe that, because Jesus Christ fulfilled the requirements of the sacrificial system for the forgiveness of sin and justification before God, the totality of the worship system that God established with ancient Israel has been replaced by a completely new and different system that requires no obedience to anything stipulated under the terms and conditions of the agreement with ancient Israel.
+Many believe that, because Jesus Christ fulfilled the requirements of the sacrificial system for the forgiveness of sin and justification before God, the totality of the worship system which God established with ancient Israel has been replaced by a completely new and different system which requires no obedience to anything stipulated under the terms and conditions of the agreement with ancient Israel.

 The only way to know the truth of God is to prove it from the pages of your own Bible.
 The apostle Paul was inspired by God to record some vital principles in searching for truth: